caseyamcl/quickjump/readme.md

  The goal of this theme is to present an interface for Dokuwiki that is:

-   * Standards compliant (XHTML strict /CSS 2.1)
+   * Standards compliant (HTML5 /CSS 2.1)
    * Highly usable
    * Simple to navigate and understand
    * Easy to customize
    * Compatible across popular browsers

- This theme was originally designed for the FSU College of Information.
+ This theme was originally designed for the Florida State University College of Communication and Information